Funding Opportunities

 Reducing Barriers to Employment & Advancement

-Reducing Barriers to Employment is currently accepting nonprofits to apply for support who are fouced on impacting individuals in our area seeking sustainable employment using the following strategies.
+Reducing Barriers to Employment & Advancement is accepting nonprofits to apply for support who are fouced on impacting individuals in our area seeking sustainable employment using the following strategies.
 Education, training, and credentials: Supporting programs that help adults obtain their GED, learn a new skill/ trade, or earn a new certification.
 Transportation: Supporting programs that provide innovative transportation solutions and/or assist with driver’s license recovery.
 Justice Impacted Individuals: Supporting programs with a focus on strengthening justice impacted individuals in the workplace and/or advocating for policy change that assists individuals who have been impacted by the justice system.

 To learn more about Reducing Barriers to Employment & Advancement and the eligibility criteria please visit here.

-Submit Your Letter of Intent
+Complete Letter of Intent

 Safe & Stable Homes